Andersonn1/ticketing_system/README.md

 AI-supported IT ticket triage demo built with NiceGUI, PostgreSQL, pgvector, and OpenAI.

+## Contributors

+- Nathan Anderson (Team member)
+- Adhwa Altheyab (Team member)
+- Farah Alregibah (Team member)
+- Generative AI (OpenAI Codex) tooling was used to assist with portions of the development process, including code drafting, refactoring suggestions, and documentation.
+All outputs were reviewed, modified, and validated by the project team before inclusion.

 ## Overview

 The app currently exposes four main pages: